fmaussion/fmaussion.github.io/posts/iceland_trek/04_day.md

 After sunset it got extremely windy.
 A sand storm is battering our tent and loosens a crucial herring on Fabien's side.
 In a haste, we have to scramble outside to save our tent from being blown over and to check all other herrings.
 It’s around 3am and something that looks like white mist mystically lightens the sky.
 It flickers here and there and quickly changes shape - the play of Northern Lights that aren’t strong enough to show any colour.
 The wind is surprisingly mild and allows us to admire them a bit longer before we tighten all guylines and go back to sleep.

 In the morning we’re in silent mental preparation for the river crossing.
 Conni doesn’t even bother with putting on socks or shoes but dismantles the tent wearing her neoprene socks and Crocs.
 Unsurprisingly, we’re also not very hungry so breakfast is quickly dealt with.
 The very few options we have to attempt to wade through the river are all a few steps away from our camp.
 On the river's far side a dark wet line looms out of the water and indicates a drop in the water level during the night of slightly more than 5cm.
 Better than nothing, we think.
-Any a tiny weakening of the current could make all the difference.
+Any tiny weakening of the current could make all the difference.

 We quickly reiterate our river-crossing safety rules: open your rucksack straps, cross where the river is widest, don’t cross in a bend, turn around when the water level reaches up to your thighs - you have much less control when your knees are under water.
 Sounds sensible enough!
 Fabien starts a first attempt at the widest bit of river and stands knee high in the water after only four steps.
 He turns around with a questioning look on his face.
 Right, let’s drop the "no higher than knee"-rule.